Section 3304.15 | Opportunities for Ohioans with disabilities agency; appointment of executive director; authority.

 (c) Accept computers.

-(10) Enter into contracts and other agreements for the provision of vocational rehabilitation services.
+(10) Enter into contracts and other agreements for the provision of services.

-(D) The executive director, by rule adopted under Chapter 119. of the Revised Code, shall establish a fee schedule for vocational rehabilitation services in accordance with 34 C.F.R.
+(D) The executive director shall establish a fee schedule for vocational rehabilitation services in accordance with 34 C.F.R.
 361.50.

 Available Versions of this Section

 - September 29, 2013 – House Bill 59, 130th General Assembly [ View September 29, 2013 Version ]

 - September 29, 2017 – Amended by House Bill 49, 132nd General Assembly [ View September 29, 2017 Version ]